 Dear Mom,

-More James Brown!
+Please play more James Brown!
 Can I go to bed now?

-Say it isn’t so!
-What’s the remedy for this?
+What’s the remedy for that?

 Pat Boone 30C!

-It’s Pat Boone singing “Tutti Frutti”!
+That was Pat Boone singing “Tutti Frutti”!

+Kelly, wait!
+Your case………Kellyyyyyyyyyyyy……….Rats!
 I can’t believe this keeps happening!
-Luckily Caralyn is here; you all know Caralyn, don’t you?
-Remember, her father had gout?
+Luckily I’ve got Caralyn on stand-by; you all remember Caralyn, don’t you?
+Her father had gout?

 Elaine, you know me, I live in a crazy house!
-I have a son who sneezes, come to think of it my mother sneezes too….
+I have a son who sneezes, come to think of it my mother sneezes too.

 No problem.
 Would you like to hear my father’s case?

 “Oh Dad, what is wrong with your eyes?”
-These were the first words out of my mouth when I first spotted my father as he came to our house to visit a few weeks ago.
+These were the first words out of my mouth when I spotted my father as he came to our house to visit a few weeks ago.
 The question just rolled off my tongue when I saw him squinting as he kissed me hello.
 My father who rarely complains, as he prefers a state of perfect health, simply responded, “They have been itchy, burning and very watery for over a week now.
 When I’ve been getting up these past mornings I am shocked by how much water is running out of them, it’s unbelievable!”
 He continued to tell me that he is constantly rubbing his eyes and now he even has a bruised sensation under his eyes from constantly attacking them.

 To start from the beginning my father, who lives in Florida, came up north to see us and soon after developed a run-of-the-mill cold.
 As the cold subsided he was left with this unusual problem of itchy, watery, burning eyes.
 This never before happened to him.

-Instead of having compassion for my poor father, I was elated at the opportunity to try ___________!
-Elaine, our most favorite homeopath in the world, has touted the benefits of _________ and unfortunately, oops I mean fortunately, I have never had an opportunity to employ its use.
-But anyway, I skipped over to my drawer of homeopathic remedies and, VOILA, I found __________ 30c just waiting there for this unexpected moment!!
 As Elaine always recommends, I gave it diluted in water.
-I gave the remedy two separate times, a half an hour apart with succussions before each dose.
-My father is quite the chatterbox and while he was giving us the details of his week–he was visting on a Sunday–I couldn’t help but notice that his eyes, which were nothing but slits– were opening up wider and wider!
+I gave the remedy two separate times, a half an hour apart with 5 succussions before each dose.
+My father is quite the chatterbox and while he was giving us the details of his week—he was visting on a Sunday—I couldn’t help but notice that his eyes, which were nothing but slits– were opening up wider and wider!
 Once I realized this I casually asked him after one hour how he felt and his answer was “….dum-de-da-da-dum….
 You know what?
 I feel much better.”
 I did a victory dance inside my head.
-Unfortunately about 2 hours further along his symptoms started to return and he started once again with the rubbing.
-I repeated the 30c two more times before he went to bed–fortunately he was sleeping over–and again he felt better.
-The best news is that in the morning all that remained of his discomfort was the bruised feeling under his eyes from the incessant rubbing.
-That soon cleared up on its own and I have not heard a word about his eyes ever since.

 OK, everybody, it’s time to get to work!
 Who came up with the right answer?
 Nooshin sent in a very extensive commentary.
 Take it away, Nooshin!